apache/apisix/docs/en/latest/FAQ.md

 }
 ```

 The configuration uses `X-Forwarded-For`, which is used to get the real proxy path.
-When `X-Forwarded-For` is enabled for a proxy service, the IP of the current proxy service will be appended to the end of the `X-Forwarded-For` header of each request.
+When `X-Forwarded-For` is enabled for a proxy service, the IP of the current proxy service will be appended to the end of the `X-Forwarded-For` of each request.
 The format is client, proxy1, proxy2, separated by commas.

 So after the Nginx1 and Nginx2 proxies, APISIX gets "X-Forwarded-For" as a proxy path like "Client IP, $Nginx1_IP, $Nginx2_IP".